samueleverett01/K-Nearest-Neighbors-Image-Classifier/README.md

 Realizing the potential of cosine similarity as a distance metric, I decided to try and see if it could capture the relationships between MNIST images.
 Much to my surprise, just using cosine similarity to classify MNIST images actually worked to a high degree of accuracy.
-I decided to try to turn this into a model, and unknowingly created a K-nearest neighbors equivalent that uses cosine similarity rather than other classic distance metrics (I had heard of K-NN before but didn't actually know how it worked until after I developed the model, and found the description of this model to be exaclty the same as K-NN :).
+I decided to try to turn this into a model, and unknowingly created a K-nearest neighbors equivalent that uses cosine similarity rather than more common distance metrics (I had heard of K-NN before but didn't actually know how it worked until after I developed the model, and found the description of this model to be exaclty the same as K-NN :).

-Unfortunately, I am not in college yet and work in a bike shop, so I have no-one to ask questions of or talk to about these kinds of problems, and carefully worded questions on forums also tend to lack in helpful replies.
+Unfortunately, I am not in college yet, so I generally have no-one to ask questions of or talk to about these kinds of problems, and carefully worded questions on forums also tend to lack in helpful replies.
 If you have any criticism or comments of the model, I would greatly appreciate your feedback.
 Feel free to email me at samgrassii@protonmail.com.